mateibarbu19/performance-evaluation/portofolio/presentation/README.md

 - insight
 - solution
 - method or attack
-- interestingness or excitingness
+- *being interesting or exciting*
-- comparison with previous work or state-of-the-art
+- comparison with previous work or state-of-the-art.

 ## Red flags waving you out